developerant/Frontend-Boilerplate/README.md

 </svg>
 ```

 They can then be styled with all the CSS you desire.
-Each individual svg is also piped through to the public file.
-This enables you to use the svg via the `use` method above (highly recommended) or via all the other ways of displaying svgs on the web (see the links below).
+Each individual svg is also piped through to the `public` folder.
+This enables you to use each svg via the `use` method above (highly recommended) or via all the other ways of displaying svgs on the web (see the links below).

 NB: Browser support is solid and this system will work in IE9 and up.
-A few adjustments need to be made for IE8 - you'll find an auto-generated sprite in `_img/png/sprite` along with a css file that can be used in conjunction with background images and the Modernizr fallback found in `svg-ie8.scss`.
+A few adjustments need to be made for IE8 - having run `gulp` you'll find an auto-generated sprite in `public_img/png/sprite` along with a css file that can be used in conjunction with background images and the Modernizr fallback example found in `svg-ie8.scss`.

 Further reading: